CaptainSapphire/PH-s-Blog/_posts/2025-09-24-GWC Workshop-AI for the Job Hunt.md

 - Jackie Blizzard-Caron (she/her) - GWC
 - Pam Lee (she/her) - GWC
 - Erin Page (she/her) - GWC
+They did amazing with the discussion management, despite there being 91 participants overall!

 ## Some Criticism on this event...
 While it may feel like it is overstated, there is a need in each AI event to at least mention the potential dangers and issues with using AI.
 AI, beyond its environmental impacts, is a tool that can be easily misused, and I do wish I saw a bit more caution in using it to replace certain aspects of problem solving.
 With that said, I do not disagree that is it a very helpful tool in preparation for formal work environments like career and interview preparation, and resume making.